raspberrypilearning/octapi-brute-force-enigma/en/step_8.md

 import dispy
 ```

 + Alter the `find_rotor_start()` function so that it now takes an additional parameter — the `ring_choice`.
-This will be a **string** containing thre numbers separated by spaces, for example '1 1 1'.
+This will be a **string** containing three numbers separated by spaces, for example '1 1 1'.

 + Inside the function, set the `ring_choice` in the `Enigmamachine object` to be the `ring_choice` that was passed into the function as a parameter.

 + Find the two places where a value is returned from the function (when a match has been found, or when all possibilities are exhausted and no match was found).
-In addition to returning the rotor choice and start position, add code to additionally return the `ring_choice` as the **second** value returned, so that three values in total are returned from the function.
+In addition to returning the rotor choice and start position, add code to return the `ring_choice` as the **second** value returned, so that in total three values are returned by the function.

-+ In the main part of your program (where your loop originally was in the standalone version), add some code to allow the user to input the cipher text, the crib text and the ring setting.
++ In the main part of your program (where your loop originally was in the standalone version), add some code to allow the user to input the cipher text, the crib text, and the ring setting.
 You could either do this via the `input()` function or by collecting the arguments from the command line with the `argparse` module.

 + Create a `cluster` object on the OctaPi network using the code below.
-If your OctaPi network uses a different IP address range to the default, you will need to alter the code to reflect this.
+If your OctaPi network uses a different IP address range to the default, you will need to alter the `nodes=` part of the code to reflect this.

 ```python
 cluster = dispy.JobCluster(find_rotor_start, nodes='192.168.1.*')